Chapter Eight: Weaponry

 |- Lao Tzu

-As long as Weapons and Creations are well-matched in the design stage, Weapon Size rarely becomes an issue.
-However, there are times when a single weapon becomes Too Big for its Creation to activate it, either because the Creation's Effective Size has been reduced by Size Damage (7.2: Taking Damage) or because the player who originally built the weapon was too busy being awesome to care about Power limits.
+A single weapon can be Too Big for its Creation to activate at all, either because the Creation's Effective Size has been reduced by Size Damage (7.2: Taking Damage) or because the player who originally built the weapon was too busy being awesome to care about Power limits.

-The first option for a Creation that wishes to fire a weapon that's Too Big is to Divert All Power.
+The first option for firing a weapon that's Too Big is to Divert All Power.
 As a Full Round Action (4.2: Action), a Creation can "save up" its Power over multiple turns.
-The Creation can't move, activate any Weapons or devices, or take any other Action on a turn on which it's Diverting All Power (apart from cosmetic devices to indicate its powering-up sequence - a Freud-Class Siege Tank can plant hydraulic support stabilizers and elevate the extending cannon into artillery mode, for example).
-On the following turn, the Creation may immediately add the extra Power it saved from the previous turn (or turns) to its regular Power supply in order to meet the Power requirement of a single weapon or device.
+The Creation can't move, activate any Weapons or devices, or take any other Action on a turn on which it's Diverting All Power (other than as part of its powering-up sequence - a Freudian-Class Siege Tank can plant hydraulic support stabilizers and elevate the extending cannon into artillery mode, for example).
+On the following turn, the Creation may immediately add the extra Power it saved from the previous turn (or turns) to its regular Power supply in order to meet the Power requirement of a single weapon or device activation.
+Afterwards, the Creation returns to its regular Power limit.

 Depending on how flexible the players are willing to be, they might Fudge the rule to say that the machine guns are mounted on independent Small Turrets and require no Power from the tank, as long as they're being operated manually.